madchap/docker-vault-token-tower/README.md

 # Status
 Don't look at it.

-This is just a POC container.
-Do not run this in production, it is a quick and dirty thing.
+This is just a POC container and a simple 'witness' python app.
+Do not run this container in production, it is a quick and dirty thing.
 Instead, you'd likely have your configuration management tool act as the trust entity this container simulates.

 # Assumptions